ssrg-vt/hermitux/README.md

 ./bootstrap.sh
 ```

+## Run an application

-3. Test an example application, for example NPB IS:
+Test an example application, for example NPB IS:
 ```bash
 cd apps/npb/is
 # let's compile it as a static binary: